api2cart/Android-sdk/docs/ReturnApi.md

 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-String params = id,order_products; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = id,order_id; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String orderId = 25; // String | Defines the order id
 String orderIds = 24,25; // String | Retrieves return requests specified by order ids String customerId = 5; // String | Retrieves return requests specified by customer id